Loan Comparison Germany for Expats

 Interest rates on personal loans in Germany depend on several factors, and no two borrowers receive exactly the same offer.
 The most influential factor is your SCHUFA score, followed by your net income, existing financial obligations, and the loan term you choose.
 Shorter terms generally come with lower rates because the lender carries less risk.

 To give you a realistic picture: the Deutsche Bundesbank reported an average effective annual rate of approximately 6.19% for consumer installment loans (Ratenkredit) in February 2026.
-However, individual offers range widely, from under 3% for borrowers with excellent credit to over 10% for higher-risk profiles.
-The ECB's main refinancing rate stands at 2.15% as of March 2026, which influences the base cost of lending across the eurozone.
+Individual offers range widely, from under 3% for borrowers with excellent credit to over 10% for higher-risk profiles.
+The European Central Bank held its main refinancing rate at 2.00% on 5 February 2026 — the deposit facility rate sits at 2.15% — which keeps the base cost of lending across the eurozone stable.
+For consumer-rights questions about lending terms, the Federal Financial Supervisory Authority (BaFin) is the regulator to consult.

 What Affects Your Rate